 Your innate immune system includes all physical and chemical barriers built to keep dirt and “germs” (viruses, bacteria, and other pathogenic microorganisms) out of the body.
 These barriers include structures like skin, hair, tears, and mucous membranes.

-Your innate immune system triggers a fever at times of infection, as a high body temperature inhibits bacterial growth and increases tissue repair rates.
+Your innate immune system triggers a response like a fever, as a high body temperature that inhibits bacterial growth and increases tissue repair rates.

 Your innate immune system is also responsible for inflammation.
-When an infection or injury occurs, the innate immune system calls more blood flow and heat to the site.
-With more white blood cells, infecting pathogens will be cleared faster, and again, tissue repair is faster in higher body temperature.
+When pathogenic exposure or injury occurs, the innate immune system calls more blood flow and heat to the site.
+An increase of white blood cells clears out infecting pathogens faster, and again, tissue repair is faster in higher body temperature.
 For these reasons, some inflammation is actually a really good thing.

 Your innate immune system includes some non-specific, active resistance provided by immune cells.
-Any foreign microbe that encounters a phagocyte within the body will be engulfed and broken down with digestive enzymes.
+Phagocytes will engulf and break down any pathogen they encounter with digestive enzymes.

 The Acquired Immune System

-Some digested parts of a foreign microbe are proteins called “antigens” (or antibody-generating substances).
-This activates T cells whose job is to shut down any cell in your body that has been infected, as well as other microbes containing that antigen.
+Some parts of a foreign microbe (post-digestion) are proteins we call “antigens” (or antibody-generating substances).
+This activates T cells whose job is to shut down any cell in your body containing that antigen.
 T cells then stimulate the production of memory B cells and antibodies.
-These cells are sent to the site on invasion, and thanks to antibodies, they know exactly which microbes to look for and kill before they have a chance to multiply or cause further damage.
+These cells target the site of invasion, and thanks to antibodies, they know exactly which microbes to look for and kill before they have a chance to multiply or cause further damage.

 Vaccines help to build your acquired immune system and are designed so that you can skip the first infection altogether.
 Although they are designed in a number of ways, they are all meant to stimulate the production of antibodies for a particular pathogen within your body.
 The contents of the vaccine clear your system quickly and what remains are your natural antibodies, just like you would make if you had experienced the infection before.